JRRI Summer Conference 2020. Veiling the Body: Cloth, Skin, Membrane, Paper. Digital Conference 11-12th June 2020, 3pm-6pm UK Time (GMT +1)

 The word ‘veil’ most commonly connotes a piece of cloth worn on the body not primarily for warmth or protection, but as a symbol, usually of modesty or withdrawing from a public realm.
 In many cultures, veils have held a contradictory status of concealing the (most often female) body and of heightening the significance of exposure.
 In Europe, the word ‘veil’ and its cognates have also variously connoted: human skin and bodily membranes; draperies and curtains in religious and secular spaces; relics; and the separations between material and spiritual realms.
 In all contexts, the word points to secrecy and hiddenness, inflected with the potential for exposure and display.

-Veiling the Body will bring together these themes in a cross-disciplinary workshop to explore the themes of secrecy and exposure, as well as the interrelations between the skin and membranes of our bodies, the cloths that cover them, and the materials with which we represent both.
+Veiling the Body brings together these themes in a cross-disciplinary workshop to explore the themes of secrecy and exposure, as well as the interrelations between the skin and membranes of our bodies, the cloths that cover them, and the materials with which we represent both.

 Travel and Contact Information